The Norwegian American: Nordisk Tidende

-Nordisk Tidende was originally established in 1891 by Emil Nielsen under the name.
+Nordisk Tidende was originally established in 1891 by Emil Nielsen.
 It focused on gossip, scandal, and murder in the Norwegian-American regions of Brooklyn.
 The tone of the paper changed to become more serious when its audience grew to include churches, Sons of Norway lodges, etc.

 Carl Søyland served as editor-in-chief from 1940 to 1962.
 In his career he had served as a foreign correspondent writing articles for several papers.
 He joined Nordisk Tidene in 1926.
 During the war and the German occupation of Norway, Nordisk Tidene served as an uncensored voice on Norway.
 The company had more than 40 employees, book-publishing, and its own printing press during this period.
 The paper spread to a larger audience throughout the U.S. and Canada.
-The name of the paper in English was Norway Times, and, in 1989, it some times ran the English title in larger print above the Norwegian version, always flanking an image of the Statue of Liberty.
+The name of the paper in English was Norway Times, and, in 1989, it occasionally ran the English title in larger print above the Norwegian version, always flanking an image of the Statue of Liberty.
 In 1996, the Norwegian investment company that owned the Norway Times wanted to sell it, but the employees purchased the paper to keep it alive.
 The paper continued to serve its readers for another decade before it merged with Western Viking.

 Recent period

 Kathleen Hjørdis Knudsen of the Western Viking continued as editor while the newspaper transitioned to a new look and emphasis.
 Prominent members of the Norwegian-American community, under the auspices of the Norwegian American Foundation, became its owners and began introducing new elements and emphasis to the paper.
-Kim Nesselquist, who serves as Consul of Norway in Seattle, was first listed as the publisher of the Norwegian American Weekly in the April 20, 2007 issue.
-In the August 17 issue, Jake Moe is listed as "Publisher & Editor in Chief" for the first time, and Kim Nesselquist is titled President.
-Kathleen Hjørdis Knudsen is listed as Editor in this same issue, but does not appear in any of the mastheads of subsequent issues.
+Kim Nesselquist, who serves as Consul of Norway in Seattle, was first listed as the publisher of the Norwegian American Weekly in the April 20, 2007, issue.
+In the August 17 issue, Jake Moe is listed as publisher and editor in chief for the first time, and Kim Nesselquist is titled president.
+Kathleen Hjørdis Knudsen is listed as editor in this same issue, but does not appear in any of the mastheads of subsequent issues.